iranjansharma/graph/README.md

 ## Appendix

-Channel-1 is default and if you want to see previous graph data then click on channel sequence this will allow you to show the Data.
+Channel-1 is default and if you want to see previous graph data then click on channel sequence this will allow you to show the data.

 ## Note:

-Hide the other graph to see well structure of Dataset graph.
-(For better presentation See 1 Graph at a time and hide another by clicking on channel number)
+Hide the other graph to see well structured Dataset graph.
+(For better presentation See 1st Graph at a time and hide another by clicking on channel number)

 ## Raw Data Link:
 https://drive.google.com/file/d/193sa-mmBgQDSKJIfG5TwhGx17X8LNbKJ/view